5 Steps to Begin Planning for Retirement

 One of the keys to retirement saving success is to take retirement saving one small step at a time.
 Many financial planners say focusing too much on the total amount of money you need to save for retirement can be intimidating and discouraging.
-Instead, identify small steps you can take that will serve as a roadmap to help you reach your ultimate retirement savings objectives.
+Instead, identify small steps you can take that will serve as a road map to help you reach your ultimate retirement savings objectives.

 Here are five retirement saving steps to consider:

 For many people, this is the first step to retirement saving success — and it may require making some financial sacrifices.
-For example, you might have to downsize your home, drive less expensive automobiles, or scale back your annual vacation plans.
-Think of this as delayed gratification: Living a little bit less extravagantly now could enable you to live a more comfortable lifestyle years down the road after you retire.
+For example, you might have to downsize your home, drive less expensive cars, or scale back your annual vacation plans.
+Think of this as delayed gratification; living a little bit less extravagantly now could enable you to live a more comfortable lifestyle down the road after you retire.

 - Your employer may offer a 401(k) or 403(b) plan, a pension, or a profit-sharing plan.
 Be sure to contribute at least enough to maximize any matching funds your employer may add to your plan.

-Annuities, whole life insurance policies, and nonqualified deferred compensation plans are other tools used by many affluent individuals and families to save money for retirement.
+- Annuities, whole life insurance policies, and nonqualified deferred compensation plans are other tools used by many individuals and families to save money for retirement.

 Often the best way to save for a long-term financial goal like retirement is to have a certain amount of money automatically transferred into your retirement savings account on a regular basis, such as monthly.
 This strategy, which is known as dollar-cost averaging, makes it easier to be disciplined in your retirement saving and investing efforts.

 How much should you save for retirement each month?
 An advisor can help you determine what you need to save to meet your retirement income goals.
 With compounding returns, every dollar you save and invest today could be multiplied exponentially by the time you're ready to retire.
 The most important thing is to establish discipline and stick with it!

-4. Determine the right asset allocation.
-This refers to how the investments in your retirement portfolio are divided between stocks, bonds, cash, and other asset classes.
-For example, your asset allocation could consist of 60 percent stocks, 30 percent bonds, and 10 percent cash equivalents.
+Asset allocation refers to how the investments in your retirement portfolio are divided between stocks, bonds, cash, and other asset classes.
+For example, your asset allocation could consist of 60% stocks, 30% bonds, and 10% cash equivalents.
 Your equities may further be diversified geographically, and by company size or industry.
 Bonds may be apportioned between long-, medium-, and short-term maturities and according to credit quality.

-The right asset allocation for you and your family will depend on such factors as your time horizon (i.e., how many years until you plan to retire) and your comfort with taking risk.
-In general, if you are relatively young and have many years until retirement, you could be more aggressive and allocate more of your assets to riskier classes like stocks.
+The right asset allocation for you and your family will depend on such factors as your time horizon (how many years until you plan to retire) and your comfort with taking risk.
+In general, if you're relatively young and have many years until retirement, you could be more aggressive and allocate more of your assets to riskier classes like stocks.
 But if you're closer to retirement, you might prefer to allocate more assets to less-risky classes like short-term bonds and cash equivalents to protect against market fluctuations.

 Over time, market movements can knock your asset allocation out of balance.
 This is why it's important to regularly monitor your asset allocation and rebalance your portfolio by buying and selling securities in different asset classes as necessary.
 You'll want to be mindful of the income tax impact when making these adjustments to your portfolio.
 A financial advisor can help you with this endeavor.

-Break it down
+Break it down into small steps